Welcome to today's edition of the Rush 24-7 podcast.

 Fragile or otherwise, there's no evidence of a recovery anywhere.

-Applications for home loans.
+Applications for homeless.

-Now get this, this is also uh uh fake media.
+This is also fake media.

-This is partisan political operatives disguised as the associated press.
+This is Partisan political operatives disguised as the Associated Press.

-Applications for home loans fell last week, despite the lowest mortgage rates in decades.
+Applications for home loans fell last week despite the lowest mortgage rates in decades.

-My God, people are stupid out there.
+Despite so these wizards are smart at AP, my God, people are stupid out there.

-We've got mortgage rates lower than ever, and they're still not applying to buy homes.
+We got mortgage rates lower than ever, and they're still not applying to buy homes.

-Why, what an idiot country.
+Boy, what an idiot country.

 They don't have jobs, you stupid fools.

-The Chevy Vault has been announced a price at 41 grand.
+The Chevy Volt has been announced a price at $41,000.

-Which means that the Obama and the government are admitting nobody wants this.
+However, you can get it for less than a $7,500 tax credit, which means that Obama and the government are admitting nobody wants this.

 Nobody wants it.

-We gotta give you a $7,500 discount.
+We got to give you a $7,500 discount.

 Do this.